 - 6 egg yolks

-- Combine the milk, cream and vanilla bean in a small saucepan.
+- Combine 12 oz whole milk, 12 oz heavy cream and 1 vanilla bean in a small saucepan.
 Heat the milk mixture over medium high heat until scalding hot.

-- While the milk heats up, whisk together the yolks, sugar and salt in a small bowl.
+- While the milk heats up, whisk together 6 egg yolks, 8 oz granulated sugar and ⅛ teaspoon salt in a small bowl.

 - Once the milk mixture is scalding hot, pour it into the bowl with the yolks and whisk to combine